SundousKanaan/Close-Captions/README.md

 <img src="./readme-images/Prototype3-another-feeling.png" alt="Prototype versie 3 foto another feeling">
 <img src="./readme-images/Prototype3-background-spreak.png" alt="Prototype versie 3 foto group talk from the background">

-**For the sounds that appear in the background only, I created a sound wave effect that is located in the place where the sound is issued or its direction if it is completely outside the frame of the image, and I made a note at the top of the video about the type of sound and an emoji to provide a quicker overview of the cause of the sound.**
+**For background sounds only, I created a sound wave effect that is where the sound is coming from or its direction if it's completely outside the frame as the intensity of the sound varies depending on why and how it's made, and I made a note at the top of the video about the type of sound and the symbol Emoticon to provide a faster overview of the cause of the sound.**

 <img src="./readme-images/Prototype3-soundEffects.png" alt="Prototype versie 3 foto background soundEffects">